axel-nils/pico-autowater/README.md

 * LEDs
 * Cables and power supply
 ## Todo
-* Fix server performance with random strings for requests (to prevent caching) and gzip (to reduce file sizes)
+* Fix server performance by preventing caching and compressing files with gzip
 * Images and schematics showing the system
-* Automated watering
+* Automated watering based on time as well as moisture
 * More advanced data analysis